 We place functional cookies to let this website function properly, analytic cookies to track usage and marketing cookies to improve your experience on this website.
 These cookies don't use personal information.
 If you don't want cookies you can change your cookie settings.
 Want to know more?
 Please check our cookies page.

-From 9 September, several highlights from Museum Boijmans Van Beuningen’s sculpture collection will be guests in the sculpture garden at the Erasmus MC.
+From 9 September 2019, several highlights from Museum Boijmans Van Beuningen’s sculpture collection are guests in the sculpture garden at the Erasmus MC.
 In this location in the hospital, where the body is the primary focus, the five sculptures explore the strength and vulnerability of what it means to be human.

 Artists have always been inspired by the human body and the emotions that make us human.
 Whether happy, sad, anxious or lost in thought, the sculptures reflect our lives.
 And vice versa, because if we allow our imagination free rein, we may recognise something of ourselves in these figures.